-Anker't bar is located on a charming Budapest backstreet just a stone’s throw away from both the grand Andrassy Avenue and the gritty Jewish Quarter.
-As soon as you enter, you will recognize a ruin bar before you: the scaffolded, crumbling facade of the almost 200-year-old building (it was built in 1833) hides thick, skeletal brick and limestone walls.
+Anker't ruin bar is located on a charming Budapest backstreet just a stone’s throw away from both the grand Andrassy Avenue and the gritty Jewish Quarter.
+As soon as you enter, you will recognize a ruin bar before you: the scaffolded, crumbling facade of the almost 200-year-old building - it was built in 1833 - hides thick, skeletal brick and limestone walls.

-Anker’t courtyard serves as the centerpiece of the enormous space, which also features an indoor hall, a total of four bars, a dance floor, and two food stalls, one with burgers, the other with vegan pizza options.
-Prices at Anker’t are slightly higher than at other ruin bars, which is likely why the crowd is predominantly international.
-Note that Anker’t is a gay-friendly bar (one of the few of the mainstream Budapest bars, so kudos to the owners), with regular gay-friendly parties on Friday nights.
+The courtyard serves as the centerpiece of the large space, which also features an indoor hall, a total of four bars, a dance floor, and two food stalls, one with burgers, the other with vegan pizzas.
+The crowd at Anker’t is mainly international, and slightly older (mid-20s and 30s) than at other ruin bars.